mastodon/documentation/content/en/admin/scaling.md

 - `STREAMING_API_BASE_URL` controls the base URL of the streaming API
 - `PORT` controls the port the streaming server will listen on, by default 4000.
 The `BIND` and `SOCKET` environment variables are also able to be used.
-- Additionally the shared [database](/admin/config#postgresql) and [redis](/admin/config#redis) environment variables are used.
+- Additionally, the shared [database](/admin/config#postgresql) and [redis](/admin/config#redis) environment variables are used.

-The streaming API can be use a different subdomain if you want to by setting `STREAMING_API_BASE_URL`, this allows you to have one load balancer for streaming and one for web/API requests.
+The streaming API can use a different subdomain if you want to by setting `STREAMING_API_BASE_URL`.
+This allows you to have one load balancer for streaming and one for web/API requests.
 However, this also requires applications to correctly request the streaming URL from the [instance endpoint](/methods/instance/#v2), instead of assuming that it's hosted on the same host as the Web API.

 One process of the streaming server can handle a reasonably high number of connections and throughput, but if you find that a single process isn't handling your instance's load, you can run multiple processes by varying the `PORT` number of each, and then using nginx to load balance traffic to each of those instances.
 For example, a community of about 50,000 accounts with 10,000-20,000 monthly active accounts, you'll typically have an average concurrent load of about 800-1200 streaming connections.